-The science team acknowledged that these management policies provide a service-wide framework for natural resource management in all park units (see appendix A in attachment 1).
+The science team acknowledged that these management policies provide a service-wide framework for natural resource management in all park units (see appendix A of attachment 1).
 These policies state that the NPS will strive to maintain "natural conditions" associated with all the components and processes of naturally evolving park ecosystems.
 Section 4.1 of the NPS Management Policies 2006 uses the word "natural condition" to describe the condition of resources that would be present in the absence of human dominance over the landscape.

-NPS has broad authority and an explicit mandate to actively manage wildlife, if doing so is required in order to fulfill its primary mission of conservation.
 The NPS is concerned that an unchecked elk population at Theodore Roosevelt National Park would create conditions that do not reflect those present prior to human dominance over the landscape.
 This could include impacts to grassland vegetation that would require restoration, which is inconsistent with direction in Section 4.1 of the NPS Management Policies 2006 which state that the NPS will manage the components and processes of park ecosystems for natural conditions to prevent resource degradation, and any subsequent need for restoration.

 NPS Management Policies 2006 directs the National Park Service to maintain "natural conditions" - defined as the condition of resources that would be present in the absence of human dominance over the landscape - to prevent resource degradation and any subsequent need for restoration.

 These impacts could also ultimately lead to the impairment of grassland vegetation in the South Unit, as well as impacts to the elk themselves, other wildlife and wildlife habitat, and surrounding lands.
 The potential impairment that could occur without management of the elk population is prohibited by the Organic Act of 1916, as described in the NPS Management Policies 2006.
 As defined by Section 1.4.4 of the NPS Management Policies 2006, this is the cornerstone of the Organic Act of 1916, and ensures that park resources and values will continue to exist in a condition that will allow the American people to have present and future opportunities to enjoy the park resources.